exercism/v3/languages/python/exercises/concept/loops/.docs/introduction.md

 ## For Loops

-Unlike while loops, for loops are based on a counter.
-The Loop will execute until the counter is exhausted.
-The counter in this case could be the indexes in a list or string, or the indexes in a range() object.
+Unlike `while` loops, `for` loops are based on a counter.
+The Loop will execute until the counter/object being counted is exhausted.
+The counter in this case could be the indexes in a `list`, `string`, or `tuple` -- or the indexes in a `range()` object.

 ```python
 for item in countable_object: